dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 its parameters and it needs a likelihood function.
 We start off defining some data.

-    from GaussModel import GaussModel
+    from BayesicFitting import GaussModel
-    from NestedSampler import NestedSampler
+    from BayesicFitting import NestedSampler

     x = [1.0, 2.0, 3.0, 4.0, 5.0]
     y = [0.2, 1.3, 4.5, 1.4, 0.1]